rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 But when Jacob heard that there was grain in Egypt, he sent out our fathers on their first visit. ^0712

-And on the second visit Joseph made himself known to his brothers, and Joseph’s family became known to Pharaoh. ^0713
+And on the second visit Joseph made himself known to his brothers, and Joseph's family became known to Pharaoh. ^0713

 And Joseph sent and summoned Jacob his father and all his kindred, seventy-five persons in all. ^0714